 Writers in Florence: Poetry

 CRWRI-UA.9829.001—Eileen Myles (Workshop Syllabus) and Dorothea Lasky (Craft Syllabus)

 For questions about the application process, costs, eligibility, and general study abroad, please contact:

 NYU Summer Study Abroad

-For academic questions:
+For academic questions, please contact:

 Jessica Flynn, Managing Director